-If you’ve spent any amount of time reading the ‘opinions’ of people regarding Scriptural time reckoning then you are surely aware of the utter chaos that exists within that community of believers, especially in Facebook groups and internet forums.
-As a matter of fact, “utter chaos” is an understatement, there is a level of madness that renders the subject unapproachable!
+If you’ve spent any amount of time reading the ‘opinions’ of people, including mine, regarding Scriptural time reckoning then you are surely aware of the utter chaos that exists within that community of believers, especially in Facebook groups and Internet Forums.
+As a matter of fact, “utter chaos” is an understatement; there is a level of madness that renders the subject unapproachable!
 I’ll take it one step further... in many, if not most circles of calendar restoration, the discussion takes on a dark spirituality.
 It doesn’t take much time to feel the need for a shower!
 It’s a filthy mess!

 Why is that?
 It should be clear that where truth is being revealed the Ruach HaQodesh will be present.
 Most of the debaters wouldn’t argue over that statement, but would not hesitate to argue ‘tooth and nail’ over what that truth actually is!
 They would do so as ‘arbiters of truth’, uncompromisingly promoting and defending perfectly opposing beliefs they’ve adopted over time, all the while believing they alone are being led by the Ruach HaQodesh of YHWH!
 I long ago came to the point where I began to abhor the nonsense I found in debating with others.

-For some time now I’ve posited that Genesis 1 is the foundational, defining, debate ending chapter on all things calendrical.
-The remainder of Scripture must align itself with Genesis 1 and all outside sources must also align themselves with Genesis 1.
+For some time now I’ve posited that Genesis 1 is the foundational, defining, debate-ending chapter on all things calendrical.
+The remainder of Scripture, as well as all outside sources, must align themselves with Genesis 1.
 All sources must pass across the chopping block of Truth found in the foundational verses of Genesis 1!
 I’ve also said repeatedly over the years that, “Truth is simple!”
 If anything, Scriptural or otherwise, contradicts the simple, straightforward interpretation of Genesis 1 then that source or interpretation is clearly false.
 Yes, it’s that simple... but unfortunately we can’t seem to see the forest for the trees, where is the Ruach HaQodesh?
-What, exactly, is that simple, straightforward interpretation of Genesis 1?
+What, exactly, is that simple, straightforward interpretation of time established in Genesis 1?
 I’ll attempt to unpack that very thing in the remainder of this article!

-With that said, let’s then take another look at what Genesis 1 says and let’s try to do that without bringing our preconceived traditions with us!
+With that said, let’s then take another look at what Genesis 1 says and let’s try to do that without bringing our preconceived, brainwashed, indoctrinated traditions with us!
 Let’s let the simple truths of Scripture speak for themselves, as difficult as that may be!

 I’m going to touch on several subjects lightly with the intent of eventually concentrating my focus on a single word in Genesis 1:14 that I have been blessed to come to understand as an absolutely foundational element when considering THE TWO GREAT LIGHTS and how they go about their business of beaconing time.
 So let’s begin with Genesis 1:1...
 “In the beginning...”